 - Toothpaste: Secure a clothespin to the bottom of a toothpaste tube to squeeze out every drop.

-- Plant marking: If you’ve just planted a bunch of seeds, put little clothespins down with the name of each plant so you know what it is when it comes into season.
+- Plant marking: If you’ve just planted a bunch of seeds, write the name of each plant on a clothespin and stick it in the soil.
+That way, you’ll know what everything is when it sprouts.

 - Fasten your Christmas lights: This is a super simple way to keep your Christmas lights secure during the holidays.